enthought/Numpy-Tutorial-SciPyConf-2022/README.md

 #### Presented by: Logan Thomas, [Enthought, Inc.](https://www.enthought.com)

-This repository contains all the material needed by students registered for the Numpy tutorial of SciPy 2022 on Monday, July 11th 2021.
+This repository contains all the material needed by students registered for the Numpy tutorial of [SciPy 2022](https://www.scipy2022.scipy.org/) on Monday, July 11th 2022.

 For a smooth experience, you will need to make sure that you install or update your Python distribution and download the tutorial material _before_ the day of the tutorial.